Sindh Bar Council: Composition

 The Sindh Bar Council consists of Vice Chairman and Chairman Executive Committee, both elected by Members of Sindh Bar Council each year and Members of Sindh Bar Council are elected by the advocates from different constituencies across the Sindh Province.
 Members serve a term of five years, beginning on January 1, with elections held each November to fill seats of those whose terms will expire in the following January.

-The Advocate General of the Sindh, acts as ex officio Chairman of Sindh Bar Council.
-The Advocate General does not exercise the power which the other elected members of the Council can within it.
+The Advocate General of the Sindh (grade 22), acts as ex officio Chairman of Sindh Bar Council.
+The current honourable Advocate General of Sindh and Chairman of Sindh Bar Council is Mr. Muhammad Hasan Akber.